Consumer behavior research

 Watch the video to learn more about why she chooses Noldus' tools.

-Prof. de Graaf explains how The Observer XT software helps them to quantify behavior
+How The Observer XT software helps to quantify behavior

 Prof. Kees de Graaf talks about how to study sensory science and eating behavior.
 And how software such as The Observer XT helps his team achieve their goals in science.